ClimateMatchAcademy/course-content/projects/docs/project_guidance.md

 _Thursday, 20th July (AM) for groups in timezone slots 1, 3, and 4_

->**Professional Development:** Watch the interview about, [Equity in Climate Science](https://climatematchacademy.github.io/professional_development/climate_equity.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
+>**Professional Development:** Watch the interview about, [Equity in Climate and Climate Science](https://climatematchacademy.github.io/professional_development/impact_talks.html#equity-in-climate-and-climate-science) and use the provided prompts to discuss the topic within your project group for 15 minutes.
 As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
 Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

 >**Professional Development:** On any two days between now and the end of the course, your project group will be visited by mentors.
 In 1-hour meetings, they will share their professional path in a climate-related field, offer personalized career advice, and provide a networking opportunity.
 Your pod’s Teaching Assistant can tell you the exact times of these meetings.
 Make sure to familiarize yourself with the suggested meeting structure and tips for getting the most out of these meetings [here](https://climatematchacademy.github.io/professional_development/mentors.html).